audio-lab/audio-formant/readme.md

 ## Why formants?

 Formants enable describing and manipulating sound in new ways, engaging the concept of "clarity".
 They can find multiple applications in music production, search, sound classification, analysis, recognition, reproducing, restoration, experimenting etc.

 One can simply imagine manipulations similar to instagram filters for sound — as if sound is reproduced from vinyl, or singed by someone, or spoken by voice in head, or simple equalizer etc.

-Formants enable for a more natural way to understand and speak of sound, from music timbres to animal’s speech.
+Formants enable for more natural way of understanding sound, from music timbres to animal voices.
 They act like scalable vector graphics for sound.

 ## What is the method?

-[Experiments](https://github.com/dfcreative/sound-experiment) displayed that the most effective (_O(n)_) way to reproduce formant is sampling a function (basically sine) with randomized step (phase).
+[Experiments](https://github.com/dfcreative/sound-experiment) display that the most effective known way to reproduce formant is sampling a function (basically sine) with randomized step (phase) renders _O(n)_ computational complexity.
 The method is called "phase walking".

 [image]